kubernetes-sigs/gateway-api/site-src/api-types/listenerset.md

 decentralized listener management, and allows scaling beyond the 64-listener limit of a single Gateway resource.

-As such, you might use ListenerSets for the following advantages:
+ListenerSets offer the following advantages:

 - *Multitenancy*: You can let different teams create their own ListenerSets while sharing the same Gateway and backing load-balancing infrastructure.